ctrueden/beets-ibroadcast/README.md

 If you modify a playlist locally (e.g. by editing an M3U file), those changes will be synced to iBroadcast.
-If you modify a playlist remotely (e.g. via the iBroadcast web interface), those changes will be noticed, but not acted upon;
+If you modify a playlist remotely (e.g. via the iBroadcast website), those changes will be noticed, but not acted upon;
 instead, a message will be printed that the plugin is not smart enough to update your corresponding M3U file yet.
 PRs welcome to implement this feature!
 If a playlist has been modified both locally and remotely, the plugin will